We are back to the good-times post!

 Tanah Lot Temple

 This temple is an ancient Hindu shrine located on a rock just offshore.
 Tanah Lot means “land in the sea”.
-It is a popular tourist destination and a famous subject of photography.
+It is a popular tourist destination and a famous subject for photography.

 My expectations of Tanah Lot was different from when I came to the place.
 I expected a view of this peaceful looking place surrounded by water.